Grant funding overview for wider Wellington Region

 Their mission is to provide funding for community groups, charities and clubs with a focus on Education, Health, Arts & Culture and Sports.
 Funding rounds close on the 10th of each month.
 The Net Proceeds Committee’s usual practice is to approve one grant per organisation per financial year.

 Thankyou Charitable Trust

 Thankyou Charitable Trust gives postcode-based microgrants.
 It could be planting fruit trees on your grass berm.
 Hosting a community dinner.
 Creating public art.
 Building an adult playground in the local park, or a new jump in the skate park.

-They have four grant rounds in 2020.
+They have four grant rounds.
 Grants are between $100 to $3000 for projects that contribute to community wellbeing, resilience or sustainability.
 They also have a trustee giving circle round of $20,000 to individual charity/community organisations.
 Like their Facebook page to find out when a grant round is in your neighbourhood.

 Trillian Trust has a venue in Wairarapa.
 The cut-off date for each meeting is midnight on the 10th of the month.